cvxgrp/pymde/README.md

 ### Optional dependencies

-* **pynndescent** -- For efficient k-nearest neighbor computation on sparse matrices.
-Without it, sparse data is converted to a dense matrix before computing neighbors.
-For very large sparse matrices the conversion can be memory-intensive.
-Install with `pip install pynndescent`.
+* **pynndescent.** For efficient approximate k-nearest neighbor computation on sparse matrices.

 ## Getting started
 Getting started with PyMDE is easy.
 For embeddings that work out-of-the box, we provide two main functions: